ghga-de/purge-controller-service/README.md

 ### Configuration:
 The [`./example-config.yaml`](./example-config.yaml) gives an overview of the available configuration options.
+Please adapt it and choose one of the following options for injecting it into the service:
+- specify the path to via the `MY_MICROSERVICE_CONFIG_YAML` env variable
-Please adapt it, rename it to `.my_microservice.yaml`, and place it to one of the following locations:
+- rename it to `.my_microservice.yaml` and place it into one of the following locations:
-- in the current working directory were you are execute the service (on unix: `./.my_microservice.yaml`)
+  - the current working directory were you are execute the service (on unix: `./.my_microservice.yaml`)
-- in your home directory (on unix: `~/.my_microservice.yaml`)
+  - your home directory (on unix: `~/.my_microservice.yaml`)

 The config yaml will be automatically parsed by the service.